 Cheek Reshaping

-Cheek Reshaping Surgery Specialist
+Cheek Reshaping Surgery in Carmel, IN

 As one of the leading cheek reshaping specialists in America, Dr. Barry L. Eppley, has years of experience helping his patients achieve a more defined facial profile.
 Please read on to learn more about the procedure.
 To see results from our previous patients, visit our cheek before and after photo gallery .